very affordable DIY faux wood beams…

 - circular saw (to cut 2×4’s)

 - handsaw (to cut faux beam)…seems a little old fashioned, but it worked well

 - ladder (or two, depending on where/how high you’ll be installing)

 - telescoping work poles (not a must, but very helpful…and not just for this project!

 DON’T BE SCARED…IT’S NOT BAD!!

-1. Determine the layout of your faux beams and how many beams you want.
+1. Determine the layout of your faux ceiling beams and how of them you want.

 2. Install joist hangers.

 Depending on the span needed, you’ll have to “sister”, or screw two 2×4’s together.
 Remember, they make 2×4’s up to 16’ in length, so get the longest 2×4 you need fit the span.
 This will give your beam more strength.
 Sistering two 8’ 2×4’s together to make a 16’ span would be a bad plan.
 Once you’ve sistered your 2×4’s, cut them to length.

 BAD PICTURE ALERT BELOW…but you can kind of see the “sistered” 2×4’s in this image if you look closely.
 You can also see the ends of the 2×4’s sitting in the joist hangers.
 Finally, check out those red poles sitting beneath either end of the 2×4’s.
 Those are telescoping work poles, and they were pretty clutch for completing this project (and have helped us in numerous others).